James E. Rogan: The impeachment trial of President Bill Clinton

-Post-Congressional career
+Post-congressional career

 Shortly after Rogan left Congress, President George W. Bush selected him to be the U.S. Under Secretary of Commerce for Intellectual Property and director of the U.S. Patent and Trademark Office.
 Although controlled by a Democratic majority, the U.S. Senate confirmed Rogan unanimously, and he assumed office in December 2001.
 In this new role, Rogan ran one of the oldest agencies in the federal government, overseeing 8,000 employees and a $1.5 billion budget.
 He served as chief advisor to the president on all matters of intellectual property and authored the USPTO's 21st Century Strategic Plan, a reorganization of the 214-year-old agency to modernize and integrate its operations with the leading world intellectual property offices.

-Rogan left the Bush Administration in early 2004, and joined the law firm of Venable LLP, where he worked as a partner in their Southern California and Washington, D.C offices.
+Rogan left the Bush administration in early 2004, and joined the law firm of Venable LLP, where he worked as a partner in their Southern California and Washington, D.C., offices.
 Later, he joined Preston Gates & Ellis LLP, working out of their California and D.C. offices.

-On October 3, 2006, California Governor Arnold Schwarzenegger appointed Rogan to the Superior Court of California, where he serves currently.
-He won reelection without opposition to the position in 2008, 2014, and 2020.

 In January 2007, President George W. Bush nominated Rogan for a federal judgeship for the United States District Court for the Central District of California.
 His nomination received broad bipartisan support, including the unanimous approval of Democratic U.S. Senator Dianne Feinstein's judicial nominee review committee, along with the highest rating from the American Bar Association.
 Despite this, the Democratic-controlled United States Senate Judiciary Committee declined to give Rogan's nomination a hearing because U.S. Senator Barbara Boxer put a hold on the nomination, citing Rogan's role in Clinton's impeachment as the reason.
 His nomination died at the end of the 109th Congress in January 2009 because the Senate failed to act on it.

 Superior Court of California

-In July 2006, California governor Arnold Schwarzenegger appointed Rogan to serve as a judge on the Superior Court of California in Orange County; Rogan took office in October 2006, where he still serves.
+In July 2006, California governor Arnold Schwarzenegger appointed Rogan to serve as a judge on the Superior Court of California in Orange County; Rogan took office in October 2006.
 He won election to a full term without opposition in 2008, and again in 2014 and 2020.
+He retired from the bench in late 2023.
 Since the mid-1980s he has served as an adjunct professor of law at various law schools in Southern California, where he has taught criminal law, criminal procedure, evidence, and trial advocacy.